microsoft/azure-iot-developer-kit/docs/_docs/apis/file_system.md

 last_modified_at: 2018-01-09T05:16:34-04:00
 ---

-The FATFileSystem class implemented on mbed OS APIs, provides the core API for file system operations on DevKit.
+The FATFileSystem class implemented on mbed OS APIs, provides the core API for file system operations on IoT DevKit.
 The SFlashBlockDevice class provides the underlying API for representing block-based storage that can be used to back a file system.
 For more information about File System, please visit [MbedOS](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/storage/filesystem/){:target="_blank"}

 ## Assembly